karlo-babic/gamedev/4-ProBuilder.md

     - In the ProBuilder window click on "Bridge Edges".
 - Apply colors to the shapes:
     - Double-click on the desired prefab to open it.
+    - Select the object in the scene view (first switch back to Object Selection from Edge Selection).
     - In the ProBuilder window, select "Vertex Colors" and apply the chosen color.
     - Return to the scene by clicking the back button in the hierarchy window.
 - To prepare for interior lighting and darken the space: